techmannih/helper/docs/OVERVIEW.md

 - **Testing:** Run tests before submitting a pull request.
 Use `pnpm test` to run all tests or target specific files using Vitest CLI arguments.
 - **Code Style:** Follow the existing code style and conventions.
 Use ESLint to ensure consistent code quality.

-This overview provides a starting point for understanding the Helper.ai codebase.
+This overview provides a starting point for understanding the Helper codebase.
 Deeper dives into specific directories and files will be necessary for more detailed knowledge.
 Familiarize yourself with the key technologies used and don't hesitate to ask questions!